PEN NEW ZEALAND Inauguration 1934

 At every NZSA meeting, we mark the empty chair in support of free speech and acknowledge the difficulties faced by our colleagues around the globe.
 We remember those who are imprisoned, censored, or silenced for their writing.
-We are closely connected to our sister organisations (both PEN International and the Society of Authors) and take sustenance, strength, and comfort from our shared trials and endeavours.
+We are closely connected to sister organisations (PEN International and the Society of Authors) and take sustenance, strength, and comfort from our shared trials and endeavours.

-We continue to come up with new ways to provide new services for our members in what has been a disrupted publishing environment and share the stories of our writers with the wider community.
+NZSA continues to come up with new ways to provide new services for writers in what has been a disrupted publishing environment and share the stories of our writing and writers with the wider community.

-In 2018 we released seven episodes of the NZSA Oral History Podcasts (using the interviews from the NZSA Oral History Project, Series One) that were launched at the National Writers’ Forum 2018.
-Series 2 and 3 will release through 2019 and Series 4 is planned.
+In 2018 NZSA released the first episodes of the NZSA Oral History Podcasts (using the interviews from the NZSA Oral History Project, Series One) that were launched at the National Writers’ Forum 2018.
+The interviews and series continue with series 5 now in production.

-These provide an enduring resource for all New Zealanders about the life and times of these iconic authors and the challenges of life as a writer.
+These podcasts provide an enduring resource for all New Zealanders about the life and times of these iconic authors and the challenges of life as a writer.
 They provide an invaluable primary resource about the personalities and works that have created our unique body of New Zealand literature.